mit-pdos/go-nfsd/artifact/README.md

 You can get the VM from Zenodo via DOI [10.5281/zenodo.4657116](https://zenodo.org/record/4657115).
-The download is a little over 3GB.
+The download is a little over 2GB.

 The VM was created by using vagrant, as specified in the [Vagrantfile](Vagrantfile).
 **The user account is `vagrant` with no password** (that is, the empty password).
 The user account has sudo access without a password.
-After some basic setup, like installing ZSH, we ran [vm-setup.sh](vm-setup.sh).
+The setup consists of running [vm-init.sh](vm-init.sh) and [vm-setup.sh](vm-setup.sh).

 You can launch the VM headless and then SSH to it.
 There's a port forwarding rule vagrant sets up so that `ssh -p 10322 vagrant@localhost` should work, without a password prompt.

-The artifact (including this README) is located at `~/go-nfsd/artifact`.
+The artifact's README and setup code are located at `~/go-nfsd/artifact`.
 The README.md file there might be out-of-date by the time you read this; please run `git pull` when you start, or follow the README on GitHub rather than in the VM.
+Most of the work happens in `~/go-nfsd/eval`.

-We've configured the VM with 8GB of RAM and 6 cores.
+We've configured the VM with 8GB of RAM and 4 cores.
 You'll definitely want to set it to the maximum number of cores you can afford for the scalability experiment.
 Less RAM also might work but could lower performance.